CastProject/Cast/README.md

 Cast is an open-standard for Discord bots, allowing developers to create a single plugin that is compatible with many different bots that all share the same plugin API.

+## Documentation

+All of the documentation for Cast is available [here](https://castproject.github.io/Cast) - the quality is subpar but our documentation generator will be improved soon.

+## How can I support Cast plugins?

+Simple!
+Implement all of the interfaces supplied by Cast.
+If done correctly, loading a Cast plugin should run flawlessly after implementing everything.
+Just follow the standard and refer to the docs when you're confused.

 ## Contributing

 1. Fork it!